Why allies care about continuity in Asia

 While teaching at George Washington University, I brought graduate students to Seoul, Beijing, and Tokyo in 2015 and 2016.
 What struck me most was how quickly—and intuitively—they sensed the differences among the three capitals.

-In Seoul, my students immediately picked up on a defining tension.
+In Seoul, they immediately picked up on a defining tension.
 South Korea’s economic pull toward China was unmistakable, even as the U.S. security commitment remained central.
 The alliance was real, but so was the hedging.
-It was not a criticism—just a reality of geography and economics.
+It was not a criticism—just a reality shaped by geography and exposure.

 In Beijing, the experience was more jarring.
 My students reported being asked repeatedly, “Why are you here?”
 The question was not hostile, but it was revealing.
 Engagement was conditional.
 Curiosity was limited.
 The relationship was not assumed to be reciprocal.